 Ranjit Hoskote is a poet, cultural theorist and curator.
 He is the author of 30 books, ranging across poetry, art criticism, cultural history and poetry in translation.
 His collections of poetry include Central Time (Penguin, 2014), Vanishing Acts: New & Selected Poems 1985-2005 (Penguin, 2006) and Die Ankunft der Vögel (Carl Hanser Verlag, 2006).
 His translation of the 14th-century Kashmiri mystic Lal Ded has appeared as I, Lalla: The Poems of Lal Ded (Penguin Classics, 2011).
 He is the editor of Dom Moraes: Selected Poems (Penguin Modern Classics, 2012), which is the first annotated critical edition of a major Anglophone Indian poet’s work.
 Hoskote has been a Fellow of the International Writing Program, University of Iowa (1995) and writer-in-residence at Villa Waldberta, Munich (2003) and the Polish Institute, Berlin (2010).
 He has been research scholar-in-residence at BAK/ basis voor actuele kunst, Utrecht (2010 and 2013).
 He has received the Sanskriti Award for Literature, the S H Raza Award for Literature, the Sahitya Akademi Golden Jubilee Award for Literature, and the Sahitya Akademi Translation Award.
 Hoskote has curated more than 30 exhibitions of contemporary art, including the 7th Gwangju Biennale (with Okwui Enwezor and Hyunjin Kim, 2008) and the first-ever Indian national pavilion at the Venice Biennale (2011).

-S. V. Srinivas has a PhD from University of Hyderabad.
-He taught in Secunderabad and Itanagar before joining Centre for the Study of Culture and Society (CSCS), Bangalore in 1998.
-Over the next 16 years, while his primary affiliation was with CSCS, he held visiting appointments in National University of Singapore, Georgetown University, Washington DC, Indian Institute of Science and University of Hyderabad.
-His research explores the complex linkages between popular culture and mass politics.
-He is the author of two books on cinema and politics in India: Megastar (Oxford University Press, 2009) and Politics as Performance (Permanent Black, 2013).
-He currently teaches courses in Humanities and Media, Society and Development at Azim Premji University, Bangalore.
+S V Srinivas has a PhD from University of Hyderabad.
+He taught in Secunderabad and Itanagar before joining the Centre for the Study of Culture and Society (CSCS), Bangalore in 1998.
+Over the next 16 years, while his primary affiliation was with CSCS, he held visiting appointments at the National University of Singapore (NUS); Georgetown University, Washington DC; the Indian Institute of Science (IISc); and the University of Hyderabad.
+SV’s research explores the complex linkages between popular culture and mass politics.
+He is the author of two books on cinema and politics in India - Megastar (2009) and Politics as Performance (2013).
+SV currently teaches courses in Humanities and Media, Society and Development at Azim Premji University, Bangalore.

 Sadia Dehlvi is a Delhi based author and columnist for almost 40 years, her writings have focused on issues of faith, heritage, minorities, and women.
 She is the author of three books published by Harper Collins: Sufism: The Heart of Islam, The Sufi Courtyard: Dargahs of Delhi and the recent Jasmine and Jinns: Memories and Recipes of My Delhi.
 Dehlvi has produced and directed a television series: The Sufi Courtyard (Sufiyon ka Aangan), documenting the spiritual legacy and the living traditions of important dargahs in India.
 Sadia’s surname Dehlvi signifies her family's centuries old connection with the city of Delhi.